 Event Num.
 Mnemonic Event Name Description Comments OFH ANY SEGMENT REGISTER LOADED Number of writes into any segment register in real or protected mode including the LDTR, GDTR, IDTR, and TR.
-Segment loads are caused by explicit segment register load instructions, far control transfers, and task switches.
-Far control transfers and task switches causing a privilege level change will signal this event twice.
+Segment loads are caused by explicit segment register load instructions, far control transfers, and task switches Far control transfers and task switches causing a privilege level change will signal this event twice.
 Interrupts and exceptions may initiate a far control transfer.
 10H Reserved 11H Reserved 12H Branches Number of taken and not taken branches, including: conditional branches, jumps, calls, returns, software interrupts, and interrupt returns.
 Also counted as taken branches are serializing instructions, VERR and VERW instructions, some segment descriptor loads, hardware interrupts (including FLUSH#), and programmatic exceptions that invoke a trap or fault handler.
 The pipe is not necessarily flushed.
 The number of branches actually executed is measured, not the number of predicted branches.
 13H BTB_HITS Number of BTB hits that occur.
 Hits are counted only for those instructions that are actually executed.
 14H TAKEN_BRANCH OR_BTB_HIT Number of taken branches or BTB hits that occur.
-15H PIPELINE FLUSHES Number of pipeline flushes that occur Pipeline flushes are caused by BTB misses on taken branches, mispredictions, exceptions, interrupts, and some segment descriptor loads. instructions (serializing instructions cause the prefetch queue to be flushed but will not trigger the Pipeline 16H INSTRUCTIONS EXECUTED Number of instructions executed (up to two per clock).
+This event type is a logical OR of taken branches and BTB hits.
+It represents an event that may cause a hit in the BTB.
+Specifically, it is either a candidate for a space in the BTB or it is already in the BTB.
+15H PIPELINE FLUSHES Number of pipeline flushes that occur Pipeline flushes are caused by BTB misses on taken branches, mispredictions, exceptions, interrupts, and some segment descriptor loads.
+The counter will not be incremented for serializing instructions (serializing instructions cause the prefetch queue to be flushed but will not trigger the Pipeline Flushed event counter) and software interrupts (software interrupts do not flush the pipeline).
+16H INSTRUCTIONS EXECUTED Number of instructions executed (up to two per clock).
 Invocations of a fault handler are considered instructions.
 All hardware and software interrupts and exceptions will also cause the count to be incremented.
 Repeat prefixed string instructions will only increment this counter once despite the fact that the repeat loop executes the same instruction multiple times until the loop criteria is satisfied.
 This applies to all the Repeat string instruction prefixes (i.e., REP, REPE, REPZ, REPNE, and REPNZ).
 This counter will also only increment once per each HLT instruction executed regardless of how many cycles the processor remains in the HALT state.
-17H INSTRUCTIONS EXECUTED V PIPE Number of instructions executed in the V_pipe.
-The event indicates the number of instructions that were paired.
-This event is the same as the 16H event except it only counts the number of instructions actually executed in the V-pipe.
-18H BUS_CYCLE DURATION Number of clocks while a bus cycle is in progress.
-This event measures bus use.
+17H This event is the same as the 16H event except it only counts the number of instructions actually executed in the V-pipe.
+18H BUS_CYCLE Number of clocks while a bus cycle is in progress.
+DURATION This event measures bus use.
 The count includes HLDA, AHOLD, and BOFF# clocks.
-19H WRITE_BUFFER FULL_STALL DURATION Number of clocks while the pipeline is stalled due to full write buffers. e is Full write buffers stall data memory read misses, data memory write misses, and data memory write hits to S-state lines.
+19H WRITE_BUFFER FULL_STALL DURATION Number of clocks while the pipeline is stalled due to full write buffers.
+Full write buffers stall data memory read misses, data memory write misses, and data memory write hits to S-state lines.
 Stalls on I/O accesses are not included.